 The ingredients list is not that different from what my dad used all those years ago.
 To make this pie, you'll need:

-- sweetened condensed milk - makes the pie sweet and creamy!
+- sweetened condensed milk - makes the pie sweet and gives it that creamy texture!
 My family uses Eagle Brand milk.

-- salted butter - helps solidify the crust and adds buttery flavor.
+- salted butter - melted butter helps solidify the crust and adds buttery flavor.

 - brown sugar - gives your crust a caramel sweetness.

-- cinnamon - optional to add a little spice to your pie crust.
+- cinnamon - optional, to add a little spice to your pie crust.
+And if you love cinnamon, try my Cinnamon Roll Apple Pies!

 I'm also including a quick whipped cream recipe to serve with this pie!
 It's not part of my family's traditional recipe (my dad made sure to point that out, haha), but I love the contrast of the light, fluffy whipped cream with the richer, tart lemon pie.
 For the whipped cream, you'll need: